X3D-Edit 4.0 Authoring Tool

 Built-in features include:

-- Multiple validation, data checking and format-conversion capabilities (also online at
+for quality assurance (QA) provides multiple validation, data checking and format-conversion capabilities (also available via

 - Extensive help system includes multilingual